 Issues in Title

 Before closing on a home, a title search must be conducted, and you must obtain title insurance.
 In most cases, homebuyers will hire a real estate lawyer to perform the search and secure the insurance, and if there are any issues with the title, the homeowner will be made aware before they close.
-Some issues commonly found in title include a federal or provincial tax lien, a claim on the property by a relative or co-owner, or a contractor’s lien.
+Some issues commonly found in the title include a federal or provincial tax lien, a claim on the property by a relative or co-owner, or a contractor’s lien.

 Cannot Secure Insurance